|Manatee County Government Administration Building 1st Floor Patricia M. Glass Chambers June 6, 2019 - 9:00 am|

 • On April 4, 2019, by a vote of 7 – 0, the Board of County Commissioners transmitted the amendment to the Florida Department of Economic Opportunity.

-• By a letter dated May 3, 2019 (attached), the State Planning Agency stated they have completed their review under the expedited state review process and have no comments on the proposed amendment.
+• By a letter dated May 13, 2019 (attached to this memo), the State Planning Agency stated they have completed their review under the expedited state review process and have no comments on the proposed amendment.

-• By a letter dated May 10, 2019 (attached), the Florida Department of Transportation stated the amendment is not anticipated to create any additional adverse impacts on State and SIS transportation facilities and offer no comments but did offer a Technical Assistance Statement.
-The Technical Assistance Statement encourages the County to promote the use of multi-modal alternatives within the planning and development of communities that aid in mitigating potential transportation impacts, promote safety and economic development, and improve the quality of life for all communities in the County.
+• By a letter dated May 10, 2019 (attached to this memo), the Florida Department of Transportation stated the amendment is not anticipated to create any additional adverse impacts on State and SIS transportation facilities and offer no comments but did offer 2 Technical Assistance Statements.
+Technical Assistance Statement #1 encourages the County to promote the use of multi-modal alternatives within the planning and development of communities that aid in mitigating potential transportation impacts, promote safety and economic development, and improve the quality of life for all communities in the County.
 FDOT recommends that sidewalks be included as part of the development plan to encourage connectivity and modal choice to the development, and provide safe access to the surrounding community, including schools.
 Additionally, the County should coordinate with the MCAT for the possible expansion of Routes 3 and 12 to include additional bus stops along SR 64 and SR 70 to serve area residents.
+Technical Assistance Statement #2 states that properties adjacent to SR 64 or SR 70 will be subject to the FDOT permitting process per Rule 14-96 FAC.

-• By email dated April 26, 2019 (attached), the Florida Fish and Wildlife Conservation Commission (FWC) has no comments, recommendations, or objections related to listed species and their habitat or other fish and wildlife resources.
+• By an email dated April 26, 2019 (attached to this memo), the Florida Fish and Wildlife Conservation Commission (FWC) has no comments, recommendations, or objections related to listed species and their habitat or other fish and wildlife resources.

-• By a letter dated May 9, 2019 (attached), the Southwest Florida Water Management District indicated the amendment does not appear to result in any adverse regional water resource-related impacts and they are not forwarding any comments for consideration.
+• By a letter dated May 9, 2019 (attached to this memo), the Southwest Florida Water Management District indicated the amendment does not appear to result in any adverse regional water resource-related impacts and they are not forwarding any comments for consideration.

-• By an email dated April 24, 2019 (attached), the Tampa Bay Regional Planning Council, submitted a summary log of amendments which states they have no comments or technical assistance comments on the amendment.
+• By an email dated April 24, 2019 (attached to this memo), the Tampa Bay Regional Planning Council, submitted a summary log of amendments which stated they have no comments or technical assistance comments on the amendment.

-• By a letter dated May 29, 2019, the Florida Department of Agriculture and Consumer Services has reviewed the amendment and have no comments regarding any potential adverse impacts to important state resources or facilities related to agricultural, aquacultural, or forestry resources.
+• By a letter dated May 29, 2019, (attached to this memo), the Florida Department of Agriculture and Consumers Services has no comments regarding any potential adverse impacts to important state resources or facilities related to agricultural, aquacultural, or forestry resources.

 County Attorney Review